-Any case of medical malpractice, sometimes referred to as medical negligence, must comprise the following four elements, known as the four D’s.
+Any case of medical malpractice, sometimes referred to as medical negligence, must comprise the following elements:

-In order for a court to find that medical negligence occurred in your case, you must be able to prove each of these four elements, based on a preponderance of the evidence.
+For a court to find that medical negligence occurred in your case, you must be able to prove each of these four D’s of malpractice based on a preponderance (i.e., a majority,) of the evidence.

 - Direct Causation

-- The Help of a Medical Negligence Lawyer on Your Case
+- Work with a Medical Negligence Lawyer on Your Case

 Doctors, surgeons, nurses, and other medical professionals owe their patients a duty of care.
-This duty requires that professionals treat their patients in a manner that measures up to a generally accepted standard of care.
-In other words, they must provide the type of treatment and level of treatment as would a reasonably skilled and competent healthcare provider with a similar background in the same medical situation.
+This duty requires that professionals treat their patients in a manner that is consistent with the generally accepted standards of medical practice.
+In other words, they must provide the type of treatment and level of treatment as would a reasonably skilled and competent healthcare provider:

 The key to establishing this duty in a medical malpractice case is proving that the plaintiff and the defendant had a doctor-patient relationship.
 This relationship also extends to a clinic or hospital.
-One way to prove this relationship, which also extends to a hospital or clinic, is by providing medical records.
-This type of documentation offers the connection that a court needs to see: you sought this medical professional’s help, and they knowingly accepted you as a patient.
+One way to prove this relationship is by providing medical records.
+This type of documentation offers the connection that a court needs to see: You sought this medical professional’s help, and they knowingly accepted you as a patient.

 For a free legal consultation, call 516-932-0400

-When a medical provider fails to fulfill such obligations to their patients, the behavior is considered a dereliction of duty.
+When a medical provider fails to fulfill their obligations to their patients, the behavior is considered a dereliction of duty.
 When the plaintiff’s attorney proves this violation of duty, they establish medical negligence.
-Medicare offers the following examples of medical negligence:
+Medicare offers the following examples of what they term, “Quality of care complaints”, which for the purposes of discussion here, may also be understood as examples of medical negligence:

 - Failure to diagnose a condition

-- Failure to treat a condition after it changes
+- Failure to treat a condition or failure to adapt treatment after the condition changes

 - Unnecessary treatment or surgery